Vegetable Sausage Rolls With Samosa Filling

 Seal edges by pressing gently.

 Cut into sausage roll size pieces (approximately 2 inches).
+You can bake the long roll whole and slice into pieces after baking, as shown in last picture.

 Place on a baking tray, sealed edge down.
 Brush with a little milk.